belzecue/BimDav_godot-rollback-netcode/README.md

   If `auto_reset` is set to true, it will automatically play the "RESET" animation everytime state is loaded without an animation playing.
-This can help prevent issues where an animation started, but on rollback it's determined that it shouldn't have started, so the animation player is left in an in-between state.
+This can help prevent issues where an animation started, but on rollback it's determined that it shouldn't have started, so the animation is left in an in-between state.

 - `NetworkRandomNumberGenerator`: For generating random numbers in a deterministic way that supports rollback.
 At the start of the match, the